-Further information on the rationale of the Initiative is available on the Department of Health website.
+Further information on the rationale of the Initiative is available on the Department of Health and Aged Care website.

-The MRFF Monitoring, Evaluation and Learning Strategy (the Strategy), which provides an overarching framework for assessing the performance of the MRFF, is publicly available at https://www.health.gov.au/resources/publications/mrff-monitoring-evaluation-and-learning-strategy-2020-21-to-2023-24.
+The MRFF Monitoring, Evaluation and Learning Strategy (the Evaluation Strategy) provides an overarching framework for assessing the performance of the MRFF and is publicly available on the MRFF website.
+Applicants to this grant opportunity are expected to describe how their proposed project aligns with the objectives and outcomes of the Research Data Infrastructure Initiative and the Measures of Success as described in the Evaluation Strategy.
+These will be key assessment criteria for funding.
+Projects funded from this grant opportunity will be monitored and evaluated against the Evaluation Strategy.

-Applicants to this grant opportunity are expected to describe how their proposed project aligns with the Measures of Success as described in the Strategy.
-See sections 5 and 6.
+For further details see sections 5 and 6.